 In the wake of the 2008 financial crisis, international efforts to develop a uniform global identification system for financial market participants, i.e. a legal entity identifier (LEI), were stepped up.
 As a unique global identification number, the LEI allows not just authorities but also financial market participants to reliably identify contracting parties in financial market transactions.
 The LEI thus helps to identify risks in the financial sector at an earlier stage and promote financial stability.

 At the international level, the LEI is currently used primarily to identify parties to derivatives transactions.
 On 1 January 2016, the LEI was introduced into Swiss law in the area of reporting duties such as these under the Financial Market Infrastructure Act.
-It is already clear that the LEI is becoming increasingly important, also in other financial market areas (such as in the resolution of banks or anti-money laundering).
+The LEI is becoming increasingly important, also in other financial market areas (such as in the resolution of banks or anti-money laundering).

 The current structure of the LEI system has three tiers: